-At fiscal year-end, the Corporation had options outstanding under the SOP to purchase 880,150 Common Shares at exercise prices ranging from \$7.09 to \$14.58 per share, representing 2.1% of the Corporation's outstanding Common Shares.
-1,298,188 Common Shares (representing 3.1% of outstanding Common Shares) are available for future grants under the SOP as set forth in the table below:
+At fiscal year-end, the Corporation had options outstanding under the SOP to purchase 785,400 Common Shares at exercise prices ranging from \$8.86 to \$14.58 per share, representing 1.9% of the Corporation's outstanding Common Shares.
+1,289,938 Common Shares (representing 3.2% of outstanding Common Shares) are available for future grants under the SOP as set forth in the table below:

-Common Shares Common Shares currently reserved 6,348,227 Common Shares previously issued on exercise of options (4,169,889) Common Shares reserved for issue pursuant to outstanding options (880,150) Common Shares available for future options 1,298,188
+Common Shares Common Shares currently reserved 6,348,227 Common Shares previously issued on exercise of options (4,272,889) Common Shares reserved for issue pursuant to outstanding options (785,400) Common Shares available for future options 1,289,938 bid.
+The complete issuer bid share purchase history for each fiscal year since inception is as follows: